zhangpn/DiagramLayoutManager/README.md

  `sudo npm install -g browserify`

-Generate the bundle.js script by running `npm run build-js` or `npm run watch-js` To run the manager, open index.html with a simple local host.
+Generate the bundle.js script by running `npm run build-js` or `npm run watch-js` In case of npm run command error, run this command directly to build js scripts: `browserify js/app.js > js/bundle.js -d` To run the manager, run `node server.js` in the project root directory and open up `localhost:8080` on your browser